Business Owner's Policy (BOP) vs. General Liability Insurance

 It’s a combination of general liability and the following commercial property coverage:

-You can think of it this way: General liability insurance only covers certain liability losses.
-BOP covers those same liability and some losses to property that your business owns.
+Think of it this way: General liability insurance only covers certain liability losses.
+BOP covers those same liability losses plus some losses to your business property.

 General Liability vs. Business Owner’s Policy